 Stevia is a naturally occurring low-calorie sweetener.
 Stevia can be helpful for hypertension, diabetes, fatty liver and weight loss.
+Read more to learn about stevia, its uses and its benefits.

-- Traditional uses of Stevia
+- Traditional Uses of Stevia

 - Health Benefits of Stevia